Aim logo

 AIM Credit Union operates as a non-profit financial cooperative owned and governed by its members, distinguishing itself from traditional for-profit banks through its member-centric structure.
 The organization emphasizes democratic member participation, including virtual annual meetings where members can engage in governance decisions.
 This cooperative model aligns AIM with the credit union philosophy of serving member interests rather than external shareholders.

 AIM offers a range of financial products including personal loans, credit cards, and various member services.
 Their personal loan offering is prominently featured, with current promotional rates as low as 7.45% for new loans submitted and approved between April 1, 2026 and June 30, 2026.
-The credit card products are marketed with the tagline "Make your money work for you," suggesting rewards or favorable terms.
+The credit card products are marketed with the tagline "Make your money work for you," suggesting rewards or lower-cost listed terms.
 Members also have access to fraud alert services and general financial information resources through their "Watts Happening" blog.

 AIM distinguishes itself through its non-profit, member-owned structure, which theoretically prioritizes member benefits over profit maximization.
 The organization actively engages members through virtual meetings and maintains direct communication channels via email.
 Their recent rate reduction on personal loans indicates responsiveness to member needs and competitive market positioning.